gaqzi/reflections/content/python/add_attributes_to_enum_members.md

 tags: Python
 ---

-While grokking the source code of `http.HTTPStatus` module, I came across this technique to add additional attributes to enum members.
+While grokking the source code of `http.HTTPStatus` module, I came across this technique to add additional attributes to the values of enum members.
 Now, to understand what do I mean by adding attributes, let's consider the following example:

 ```python
 # src.py